 Master’s Program in Theatre

-The Hunter College Master of Arts in Theatre offers the opportunity to study theatre history, theory, dramaturgy, playwriting, and directing, within the vibrant theatre environment of New York City.
-Hunter’s comprehensive graduate program in theatre arts combines scholarly and practical training, which students can tailor to their own needs and complete at their own pace.
+The Hunter College Master of Arts in Theatre offers the opportunity to study theatre history, theory, dramaturgy, playwriting, acting and directing within the vibrant theatre environment of New York City.
+The graduate curriculum integrates theory with practice and accommodates the various backgrounds and career goals of our diverse student body of theatre professionals, dramaturgs, and educators.
+Most students continue their professional theatre work or go on to Ph.D.
+Programs.
+There are 4 required classes Theatre History I and II, Play Analysis, and Dramatic Theory and Criticism.
+The remaining credits are filled with electives that draw from all areas of theatre study.
+Students can tailor their coursework to their own specific needs and complete at their own pace.

-Members of our graduate faculty all possess both academic and professional training and experience.
-They specialize in such diverse areas as acting, theatre history, performance theory, Asian theatre, African American theatre, French and German theatre, avant-garde theatre, political theatre, mime, and puppetry.
-The Harold Clurman Professorship allows us to supplement the regular faculty by bringing in an extraordinary lineup of visiting professors from the professional world to teach graduate seminars.
-In the past, seminars have been taught by Arthur Kopit, Eric Bentley, Arthur Miller, Ruby Dee, and Stanley Kauffmann among others.
-Hunter playwrights, the practical unit of our program, is headed by noted playwright Tina Howe and helps playwriting students develop their scripts through readings and workshop productions.
+Members of our graduate faculty possess academic and professional credentials and experience.
+They specialize in such diverse areas as acting, directing, theatre history, performance theory, Asian theatre, French and German theatre, avant-garde theatre, political theatre, mime, and puppetry.
+In addition to the permanent faculty, the Harold Clurman Professorship allows us to supplement the regular faculty with well-known theatre artists and scholars who teach graduate seminars.
+In the past, seminars have been taught by Arthur Kopit, Eric Bentley, Gordon Rogoff, Andre Deshields, Arthur Miller, Ruby Dee, and Stanley Kauffmann among others.

 The program has access to four theatre spaces: the 110-seat Black Box Loewe Theatre, the 624-seat Kaye Playhouse, the 50-seat Goldberg Studio Theatre, and the 150-seat Lang Recital Hall.
-Our student body is a diverse group that includes teachers, theatre professionals, writers, and recent college graduates from around the world.
-Several of our faculty teach in the Ph.D. program at the CUNY Graduate Center and some courses are crosslisted in both programs.
-As the Graduate Center does not offer an MA degree, students often prefer to begin their graduate theatre studies at Hunter, where they can hone their academic skills in a supportive environment.
+Several of our faculty teach in the Ph.D. program at the CUNY Graduate Center and some courses are cross-listed in both programs.
+Students often prefer to begin their graduate theatre studies at Hunter, where they can hone their academic skills in a supportive environment.
 Students who go on to pursue the Ph.D. at CUNY have all 30 of their Hunter credits applied automatically toward the completion of the program.

 Closing dates for completed applications: